dm9gp/Colpitts-PCB/README.md

 The role of R4 is to control the amplifiers voltage gain.

 Although I find the frequency to be stable, per their nature, Oscillators are susceptible to variations due to ambient temperature changes and heating up.
-When I touch the inductor, the amplitude of the wave increments a little.
+When I touched the inductor, the amplitude of the wave incremented every so slighlty, almost not at all, I was expecting and hoping for little more change for demonstration purposes of the effect of temperature change.
 Hook it up to an Oscilloscope or Frequncy Counter and try warming the Inductor L1 (gently) to see what happens.

 THE VOLTAGE DIVIDER:

-I used for R1 100kΩ and R2 100kΩ but they could be substituted with a 200kΩ Resistor;
+I used 100kΩ for R1 and 100kΩ for R2 but they could be substituted with a 200kΩ Resistor;
 the board allows flexibilty to play with different values for the voltage divider;
 for example a total value for R1+R2 of 15kΩ with R3 5.6kΩ should work too with an R4 of 68Ω.